mieweb/docs/content/functions/e-chart/conditions.md

 ![](../conditions.assets/f40367b808d74f3ce96f637ac8ab413d.png)

 * <strong>Condition Name:</strong> Free-text type the condition name or ICD10 code.
 It will auto-complete your text to give you choices and you can highlight a choice or you can continue to free-text in a condition.
 Conditions shown <em>in italics as light grey</em> are non-billable ICD codes from the ICD tables we integrate with.
 This is a system setting that can be set to different settings to totally hide any conditions they state are non-billable or to leave all conditions as shown.
+First Databank (FDB), is the provider database of these ICD-10 codes.
 * <strong>Problem List:</strong> By selecting ‘Yes', the condition is added to the Problem List of the patient conditions.
 * <strong>Past Medical History:</strong> By selecting ‘Yes', the condition is added to the Past Medical History list of the patient conditions.
 * <strong>Clinical Status:</strong> Set the condition to Active or Inactive.
 The Problem List defaults to Active.
 There are also options within Active to set Recurrence or Relapse.
 Or within Inactive, there are options for Remission or Resolved.